veox/cancelot/README.rst

 You can `see it at work`_ on a block explorer.
 While there, take a look `at a competitor`_, too.

+To calculate the success rate, divide EtherScan's shown number of "internal transactions" by the number of "external transactions".

 .. _see it at work: https://etherscan.io/address/0xc9c7db3c7a2e3b8aca6e6f78180f7013575392a3
 .. _at a competitor: https://etherscan.io/address/0xd343d2db4306db8cfd917b561fb2b9197e86ff40